TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 Hello Everyone,

-I made this Population Analysis Report in Power BI with one of my own Dataset 2011 Census of India.
+I made this Population Analysis Dashboard in Power BI with one of my own Dataset 2011 Census of India.

 ## Problem Statement

 - The aim of this Power BI dashboard project is to perform a comprehensive analysis of the Indian population using available demographic data.

-- The objective is to provide insights and visualizations that help stakeholders understand the population dynamics, trends, and patterns across various demographic factors.
+- To provide insights and visualizations that help stakeholders understand the population dynamics, trends, and patterns across various demographic factors.

 ## Sections in the Report